quantex-oss/turing-model/tests/README.md

 The test is based on the prior creation of a Golden version of the file output which is stored in the Golden folder.
 There is a file for each test file.
 This is considered to be correct and any output that deviates from this is deemed to be incorrect.
 Creation of the Golden files is done by setting the value of the global flag as follows:

-globalTestCaseMode = FinTestCaseMode.SAVE_TEST_CASES
+globalTestCaseMode = TuringTestCaseMode.SAVE_TEST_CASES

 This can be found under finutils/FinTestCase.py

 When you wish to run the tests to check if anything has changed, you need to set the global flag to

-globalTestCaseMode = FinTestCaseMode.ANALYSE_TEST_CASES
+globalTestCaseMode = TuringTestCaseMode.ANALYSE_TEST_CASES

 ## RunAllTests.py